breadboard-ai/breadboard/packages/breadboard/docs/examples/code-node.md

 	return reverseNode.reversed.to(output());
 });
 ```
-- The final node is **anonymous**, and it takes an input called `arr`, and either returns an empty object if the given input type is not an array or it returns the given array of strings concatenated into a single string.
+- The final node is **anonymous**, and it takes an input called `arr`, and either returns an empty object if the given input type is not an array, or it returns the given array of strings concatenated into a single string.
 ```typescript
 export default board<{ message: string[] }>(
 	({ message }, { output }) => {